 Held online via Zoom.
 Facilitated by Peter Whitfield

-Every Friday at 7pm London time from 27 January 2023 to 24 March (except 17 February).
+Every Friday at 7pm London time from 19 May 2023 to 07 July (except on 02 June).
 Register to take part.

 A weekly get together of like minded people, who want to engage or recharge their interest in the practical benefits of studying philosophy.